MGakowski/HashcatMasks/README.md

 These Hashcat mask files have been generated from dictionaries available on the web.
 I have sorted them by mask frequency(more hits, random speeds) and computational speed(goes through quickest masks first)

+Dictionaries Processed:
-- 10mil passwords are SecLists top 10million paswords.
+- Top 10 million passwords from SecLists
+- Rockyou dictionary
+- Kaonashi dictionary